Acamprosate Viatris (Acamprosate Calcium)

 Who Should Not Take Acamprosate Viatris

-Do not take this medication if you are allergic to acamprosate calcium or any ingredients in the tablets, have kidney disease, or have severe liver disease.
-Do not take if you are pregnant or breastfeeding.
+Do not take this medication if you have had an allergic reaction to acamprosate calcium or any of its ingredients, have kidney disease, or severe liver disease.

 Medical Conditions to Discuss

-Tell your doctor if you have allergies to any other medicines, foods, dyes or preservatives, have any other health problems or medical conditions, or take any medicines for any other condition.
+Inform your doctor if you have allergies to other medications, food, or have any other health issues.

 Pregnancy and Breastfeeding